 Results from more than 7,000 students were measured, including students from the New York City Public Schools, the Diocese of Brooklyn, and the Archdiocese of New York.
 Over one school year, students’ reading gains were comparable to what is typically seen in approximately one and a half years.

 Students from low-income communities experience a two-month loss in reading during the summer as compared to their more affluent peers.
 Our programs are reversing this “summer slide.”

 Metis Associates conducted an analysis of approximately 2,000 4th-9th graders over four summers who participated in our programs in New York City, Chicago, Newark, and Memphis.
 On average, students gained three months in reading after just four to five weeks of using Classroom, Inc. The graph provides a snapshot of substantial gains from 8th and 9th graders.

-We developed a transition to high school program in 2010 to support incoming NYC 9th graders during both the summer and their first year of high school.
+We developed a transition to high school program in 2010 to support incoming NYC 9th graders.
 Read the case study.

-We asked teachers what they liked most about using After the Storm with their students.
+We asked teachers what they liked most about using After the Storm: The Daily Byte.
 Three themes emerged: the game is engaging; students’ learning is based on their pace and personalized for their level; and students hold a rare decision-making role.